It's Time for More Christians to Address Gun Violence

 It requires a level of agreement on both sides.

 Editor’s note: The following originally appeared last June.
-Given this week’s tragic events in Las Vegas and the ensuing conversation around gun violence and legislation, we decided this conversation about evangelicals and firearms is worth revisiting.
+Given the recent tragic events in Las Vegas and in Texas and the ensuing conversation around gun violence and legislation, we decided this conversation about evangelicals and firearms is worth revisiting.

 Here we are again.

 You’re reading the latest article grappling with the most recent public shooting in our nation, and we’re asking the same questions about gun violence.
 I’ve said these things before.
 You’ve read them before.
 The questions aren’t new to us, but every time this happens—the first shots, the events unfolding in alerts and sentence fragments, the aftermath in real time—the questions become more perplexing.
 Why?
 How?
 What’s to be done?

 Our pastors are reluctant to talk about it—a reality this magazine has detailed at some length—yet without the clarity of a biblical edict, it seems talking about the problem is the best we can muster.
 At the same time we must admit that talking about it has yielded few results and no concrete solutions.
 We’ve reluctantly agreed to disagree, and in doing so failed to produce a meaningful result as a body united in spirit.

 The time has come, and it is overdue, when we must yield to the fact that talking about gun violence isn’t actually helping to solve the problem—that people in our communities face death at the barrel of a gun in far greater numbers than in nations with similar cultures, customs and beliefs.
 “The conversation” has been had, and the situation remains as dire as ever.
 If the Church is intent on effecting a positive change within its culture, then action must be the result.